Edward-P-Astbury/Edward-P-Astbury.github.io/_posts/2022-10-25-facial-recognition-windows-form.md

         }
 ```

-The `TrainedImage()` method operates by iterating through our saved images and then utilising the `EigenFaceRecognizer` class - facial recognition class that works with grayscale images.
-The `eigenFaceRecognizer.Train` method is called which as the name of the method suggests it trains the face recogniser to be trained with the passed in images and labels.
+The `TrainedImage()` method operates by iterating through our saved images and then utilising the `EigenFaceRecognizer` class - a facial recognition class that works with grayscale images.
+The `eigenFaceRecognizer.Train` method is called, which, as the name of the method suggests, trains the face recogniser to be trained with the passed in images and labels.

 ***CheckName(Image<Bgr, byte>, Rectangle)***